jungxue/R2Git/README.md

 ### 1.1 Inspiration

 I am at a stage of my study where needs for programming is becoming essential, and I start to come across this thing called Github.
-At first I thought it was like a forum or community where programmers hangout, and spin yarns, but one day I received an seminar notification email from Medhi about [Blakes's Github seminar](https://github.com/sccuoa/intro-to-git) and thought yeah I kept came across this github thing might as well see what is it about.
-And then I learnt about version control, I wish I knew about and start using github earlier.
+At first, I thought it was like a forum or community where programmers hangout, and spin yarns, but one day I received a seminar notification email from Medhi about [Blakes's Github seminar](https://github.com/sccuoa/intro-to-git) and thought yeah I kept coming across this GitHub thing might as well see what is it about.
+And then I learnt about version control, I wish I knew about and start using GitHub earlier.

-What are benefits of incorporating Github with my R projects:
+What are the benefits of incorporating Github with my R projects:

-1. **Version Control**, keep track on your projects and makes it easier to collaborate.
+1. **Version Control**, keep track of your projects and makes it easier to collaborate.
 Obviously.
 2. Able to browse and download other peoples **shared codes**, this is what I do for fun now.
-3. Create a **public profile** for myself, my github is the first thing that came up in google search if I search my name.
+3. Create a **public profile** for myself, my GitHub is the first thing that came up in google search if I search my name.
 4. An alternative platform which I can **do blog/notes**, at Uni and at home.
-It is better than good old microsoft word.
+It is better than the good old Microsoft word.
-5. I can quickly **present my projects** or codes to other people by sending them a github repository link.
+5. I can quickly **present my projects** or codes to other people by sending them a GitHub repository link.
-6. I Need to use github if I was to create my **personal website** using **R Blogdown**.
+6. I Need to use GitHub if I was to create my **personal website** using **R Blogdown**.

 Some cons

-1. I use github to procastinate, this wastes a lot of time
+1. I procrastinate on Github, sometimes I learn, but most of the time I waste time.
-2. I started compare myself to other people on Github.
-And this usually end up in me realising how much I really suck at coding, losing self esteem and contemplating about my life.
+2. I started to compare myself to other people on Github.
+And this usually ends up in me realising how much I really suck at coding, losing self-esteem and contemplating about my life.
 3. There are no spell checks, now people will see how bad my spelling really is.
-Maybe I need to do my markdown files on an editor rather than do it on github.
+Maybe I need to do my markdown files on an editor rather than do it on GitHub.
-4. I am still unfamilar with github and I do things ineffeciently, if you see me making like 100 commits in a day, that does not meant I did a lot of work on that day, it probably meant that I was confused as and had to keep doing commints to fix things up.
+4. I am still unfamiliar with GitHub, and I do things inefficiently if you see me making like 100 commits in a day, that does not mean I did a lot of work on that day, it probably meant that I was confused as and had to keep doing commits to fix things up.

 -------------------------------------------------------------------------------------------------------------------

 ### 1.2 Basic setups

-**Step 1** Download and install all required softwares
+**Step 1** Download and install all required software

-First, you need to have R (preferably also the latest version of R-Studio) and a Github account in order to start, and also Git bash for the commands.
+First, you need to have R (preferably also the latest version of R-Studio) and a Github account to start, and also Git bash for the commands.
 Here are links for you to start your download.

 - [**R**](https://cran.r-project.org/)
 - [**R-Studio**](https://www.rstudio.com/products/rstudio/download/)